Frozen percolation in two dimensions: Proof of Proposition

 The frozen cluster $F$ is separated from the line $\left\{ -2\beta_{2}N\right\} \times\mathbb{R}+\left\lfloor \alpha_{3}N\right\rfloor z.$ This provides an additional closed arm in the half plane (\ref{eq: pf claim bdary lines of F are far from x}), which together the arms induced by $c_{L},c_{R}$ and $o_{B}$ give $4$ half plane arms, hence the event $\mathcal{NA}^{c}\left(\beta_{2},\alpha_{1}-2\beta_{2}\right)$ occurs.

 The case when the rightmost bordering line of $F\setminus B_{2}'$ intersects $B_{2}'$ can be treated similarly.

 With the notation (\ref{eq: pf active diameter - 2.1}) we get that on the event $E_{0}\cap E_{1}\cap E'_{2},$ none of the lines of $BL$ intersect $B'_{2},$ which finishes the proof of Claim \ref{claim: bdary lines of F are far from x}. \end{proof} Now we proceed with Step 3.
-Let $u\in BA^{2}.$ Suppose that there is an open-closed circuit $OC=OC\left(u\right)$ around $x$ in $B_{2}.$ Let $R=R\left(u\right)$ denote the the union of the finite connected components of $\mathbb{T}\backslash OC.$ Let us change the $\tau$ values of the vertices in $R$ in some arbitrary non-degenerate way (that is, the new $\tau$ values are all different), but keep the original values outside $R.$ Let us run the $N$-parameter frozen percolation dynamics for this modified set of $\tau$ values.
+Let $u\in BA^{2}.$ Suppose that there is an open-closed circuit $OC=OC\left(u\right)$ around $x$ in $B_{2}.$ Let $I=I\left(u\right)$ denote the union of the finite connected components of $\mathbb{T}\backslash OC.$ Let us change the $\tau$ values of the vertices in $I$ in some arbitrary non-degenerate way (that is, the new $\tau$ values are all different), but keep the original values outside $I.$ Let us run the $N$-parameter frozen percolation dynamics for this modified set of $\tau$ values.
+We denote this new process by $FPP'$ and $FPP$ denotes the original process.
+Our next aim is to show that the processes $FPP$ and $FPP'$ coincide on $V\setminus B_{2}$ till time $p_{\lambda}\left(N\right)$ on some event $E_{2}$ independently from the choice of the new $\tau$ values.